ryanrolds/blog/content/posts/basic_rss_feed.md

 }
 ```

 We are using Go's [net/http package](https://golang.org/pkg/net/http/) and [Gorilla Mux](https://github.com/gorilla/mux) for routing.
-In an [earlier post](/posts/this_blog_part_1) we covered the http server and router.
-And now the blog has an [RSS Feed](/rss.xml).
+In an [earlier post](/posts/this_blog_part_1), we covered the HTTP server and router.

 ## Wrap-up

-That about does it for RSS feeds.
-With a little background on the RSS document structure, a template made with Go's `text/template` package, and Mux route handler it's not a lot of code to add an RSS feed.
-In the next post we will go over logging to CloudWatch and some refactoring.
+With a little background on the RSS document structure, a template made with Go's `text/template` package, and a Mux route handler it's not a lot of code to add a [blog feed](/rss.xml).
+In the next post, we will go over logging to CloudWatch and some refactoring.